muratk3n/thirdwave/en/README.md

 Pundits can say "this and that is too ideological" to blame, bash others -- but beware -- even ppl who blame others for having ideology, have an ideology themselves...
-Because the absence of ideological discourse will, automatically, emphasize, indirectly, the *default ideology* in society, which right now is the Washingon Consensus, post Berlin-Wall centrism.
+Because the absence of ideological discourse will automatically emphasize, indirectly, the *default ideology* in society, which right now is the Washingon Consensus, post Berlin-Wall centrism.